Sonoma County Water Agency provides high quality drinking water to over 600,000 people

-Located about 14 miles northwest of Healdsburg, Warm Springs Dam is a rolled earth embankment dam forms Lake Sonoma.
-The Sonoma County Water Agency generates electricity at Warm Springs Dam and sells the power to PG&E to offset the Water Agency's energy costs.
+Located about 14 miles northwest of Healdsburg, Warm Springs Dam is a rolled earth embankment dam that forms Lake Sonoma.
+The Sonoma County Water Agency generates electricity at Warm Springs Dam through a hydroelectric turbine.
 Located at the confluence of Warm Springs Creek and Dry Creek, this lake began storing water in 1984 and has a total storage capacity of 381,000 acre-feet with a water supply pool of 212,000 acre-feet.

 Warm Springs Dam is a multi-purpose reservoir serves as a flood control, water supply and recreational facility.
 The Water Agency is the local cost-sharing partner for Warm Springs Dam, and determines the amount of water to be released when the lake level is in the water supply pool, and the US Army Corps of Engineers manages flood control releases.

 The Water Agency has constructed six collector wells adjacent to the Russian River.
 Collectors 1 and 2 were constructed in the late 1950’s and are located near the Wohler Bridge.
 Collectors 3, 4 and 5 were constructed between 1975 and 1985 and are located near Mirabel Park.
 Construction of the Water Agency's newest collector well, Collector 6, was completed in the spring of 2006.
 Groundwater is extracted by each collector well from the alluvial aquifer adjacent to and beneath the Russian River.